iam-raaz2491/wiremock/README.md

 ##### Start a Wiremock container

-Default port is 8080 but you can change it with the ${PORT} environement variable (for the internal container service port)
+Default port is 8080 but you can change it with the ${PORT} environment variable (for the internal container service port)

 ```sh
 docker run -d --rm -p 8080:8080 -v "${PWD}/mappings":/home/wiremock/mappings rbillon59/wiremock-loadtest:2.30.1